Scholarships & Grants

 Cheer & Dance Scholarship, $1,000

 Available for incoming, full-time freshmen/transfer students interested in cheer & dance.
-Applicants must cheer all three seasons (football, basketball, and competition) and attend scheduled practices and other college functions as determined by the coach.
+Applicants must cheer all seasons (football and basketball) and attend scheduled practices and other college functions as determined by the coach.
 The cheer & dance program supports travel expenses, including meals, lodging, uniforms, and other miscellaneous expenses.

 - Full-time student